Port of La Plata

 Free Zone

-The port of La Plata has a free zone facility, which eventually use the pier 23 along the Santiago river, on the entrance of the port.
-However almost no activities has been reported in the recent past.
+The port of La Plata has a free zone facility, which eventually uses the pier 23 along the Santiago River, on the entrance of the port.
+However almost no activity has been reported in the recent past.

 back >>